 The Bottom Line

-A trade deficit is when a country imports more goods and services than it exports.
-It can be caused by several factors, including differences in labor costs, exchange rates, and domestic policies.
+A trade deficit occurs when a country imports more goods and services than it exports.

-Compared to a trade surplus, or when a country exports more than it imports, a trade deficit can negatively impact the economy.
-It can lead to job losses, inflation, increased foreign debt, and potentially strain foreign relations.
+A trade deficit can lead to job losses, reduced domestic production, inflation, increased foreign debt, and strained foreign relations.

 Countries can manage trade deficits by promoting exports, reducing imports through import substitution, currency devaluation, implementing trade policies, and promoting foreign investment.